dirkjanvw/MoGAAAP/README.md

 - `annotate`: This module will generate a quick-and-dirty annotation of the assembly using `liftoff` and `helixer`.
 - `qc`: This module will perform quality control of the scaffolded assembly and the quick-and-dirty annotation.
 - `all`: This module will run all the above modules.

+It is advisable to run the pipeline module by module for a new set of assemblies and critically look at the results of each module before continuing.
+All modules except for `annotate` have visual output that can be inspected in an HTML report file (see at [Reporting](#reporting)).

 ### Important parameters
 Several important `snakemake` parameters are important when running this pipeline: